JHU-PL-Lab/www-pl2/lecture/more-fp.md

 ### More Functional Programming in OCaml

- * There are "nearly infinitely many" features we skipped in PL I and we are not going to cover all of them
+ * There are "nearly infinitely many" OCaml features we skipped in PL I and we are not going to cover all of them
  * But let us cover a few, as a warm-up if nothing else

 ####  Pipelining